DavidOmoera/Point_Of_Sale_System/README.md

-A fully integrate POS system using Java
+A fully integrated Point Of Sale System using Java